Saudi Arabian Grand Prix to continue as planned after attack at oil depot near Jeddah circuit

 Neither F1 nor the FIA have confirmed the blaze was caused by an attack.

-However, Yemen's Houthis rebels claimed responsibility for a barrage of attacks on the kingdom, according to the Associated Press, while the Saudi Motorsport Company also referenced an attack.
+However, Yemen's Houthi rebels claimed responsibility for a barrage of attacks on the kingdom, according to the Associated Press, while the Saudi Motorsport Company also referenced an attack.

 "We are aware of the attack on the Aramco distribution station in Jeddah earlier this afternoon," a statement read.